 Make your way to the Ticket to Ride bike hire centre in Bellfield Park, Inverness.
 We can also collect you from Inverness airport or train or bus stations.
 At our bike hire centre we will sort out your hire bikes, if you are hiring, and any other equipment you need.
-Our minibus and bike trailer leave from the park at 10.30am to catch the Oban to Barra ferry.
+The transfer by road to Oban is about three hours so we need to get going by around 09:30.
 The spectacular islands scenery and wildlife make the five hour ferry trip fly by and you’ll arrive in Castlebay on Barra in time to check in to your accommodation.
 There are hotels, B&Bs and a hostel in Castlebay.
-Foot passengers from Oban to Barra pay around £14 for the trip and bikes go free.

 Only three islands in the one day today!
 Following the road north up the west coast of South Uist, you’ll be surrounded by the fertile ‘machair’, formed by sands blown onto the peat beneath and covered with flowers in the spring.
 The machair runs the whole length of the island and is fringed by an almost continuous beach.
 Cross the causeway to the island of Benbecula, sticking to the west coast road for more lovely beaches, and then over the causeway to North Uist.
 All of the Western Isles have a special atmosphere.
 North Uist feels like the very edge of Europe, the very edge of the world, undiscovered, wild.
 Don’t worry, wild it may feel, but there are still plenty B&Bs and a fine hostel to stay in.
 [33 miles / 53km]